djl/mulder/README.markdown

    the relevant scheme - either `s3://` for Amazon S3 or `rsync://` for a remote server.

-   Multiple destinations are delimited by commas.
+   Multiple destinations are delimited by newlines.

 * `exclude` (optional)

-   A comma-separated list of files to exclude from a backup.
+   A newline-separated list of files to exclude from a backup.

 * `gpg` (optional)